robbert-vdh/yabridge/docs/architecture.md

 that gets sent along with the actual audio buffers.
 This also means that the sockets act as a form of synchronisation, so we do not need any additional inter-process locking.
-These shared memory audio buffers are defined as part of `AudioShmBuffer`, and they are configured while handling `effMainsChanged` for VST2 plugins and during `IAudioProcessor::setActive()` for VST3 plugins.
+These shared memory audio buffers are defined as part of `AudioShmBuffer`, and they are configured during `effMainsChanged` for VST2 plugins and during `IAudioProcessor::setActive()` for VST3 plugins.
 For VST2 plugins this does mean that we will need to keep track of the maximum block size and the sample size reported by the host, since this information is